Due to housing shortages, there is a need to bring empty homes back into use and maximise the availability of the housing stock in the district.

 Signposting to Registered Landlords who may be interested increasing their own stock to meet local housing need

-Free advertising of your property on the Home Choice Plus to attract people from our housing register
+Free advertising of your property on the Housing for You to attract people from our housing register

 Report an empty home